-We have acted as Cayman Islands legal advisers to Weibo Corporation (the "Company") in connection with the Company's registration statement on Form F-1, including all amendments or supplements thereto (the "Registration Statement"), filed with the Securities and Exchange Commission under the U.S. Securities Act of 1933, as amended to date relating to the offering by the Company of certain American Depositary Shares (the "ADSs") representing the Company's Class A ordinary shares of par value US\$0.00025 each (the "Shares").
+We have acted as Cayman Islands legal advisers to Weibo Corporation (the "Company") in connection with the Company's registration statement on Form F-1, including all amendments or supplements thereto (the "Registration Statement"), filed with the Securities and Exchange Commission under the U.S. Securities Act of 1933, as amended to date relating to the offering by the Company of certain American Depositary Shares (the "ADSs") representing 23,000,000 Class A ordinary shares, par value US\$0.00025 each, of the Company (the "Shares").